 When we were doing PR the traditional way for artists we would send a minimum of 200 pitches per release to ensure a large number of key outlets receive the song and that a campaign maintains its momentum for as long as possible.

 An artist biography should introduce the real names of those in the act, especially for bands or solo artists using pseudonyms.
 It should also establish your credibility and include previous performances, awards, metrics or people you have worked with.
 The biography should also allude to your unique selling point that differentiates you from other artists and what style of music you most commonly operate in.
 It can also include your inspirations or those you have collaborated with or supported in the past.

 The song description should capture the meaning and inspiration behind the song.
 It is also beneficial to describe its tempo, dynamics and instrumentation choices.
 It should also mention who wrote, recorded and produced the song, including notable engineers or collaborators.
 It helps to mention if it was recorded in a studio, is a cover, or contains any explicit lyrics.

 We strongly recommend using the clean version as a lot of the outlets prefer non-explicit content in a shorter format.
 The main exception is when pitching to niche electronic outlets that appreciate full-length tracks.

 There are hundreds of radio, publication, podcast and playlist channels listed on TuneRelease.
-We are always expanding our directory and are looking to incorporate new channels into our platform including A&R, synch and so much more.
+We are always expanding our directory and are looking to incorporate new channels into our platform including A&R, synch, bookers, influencers and so much more.

-Yes, you can cancel your delete your song at any time simply by clicking on the trash can icon on your dashboard.
+Yes, you can cancel your delete your song at any time simply by clicking on the trash can icon on the song card on your dashboard.

 Yes, you can cancel your delete your profile at any time simply by clicking on the edit icon on your dashboard.